Pylons/pyramid_blogr/docs/project_structure.rst

     pip install pyramid==1.5.7

-This will install pyramid itself with it's base dependencies, your python environment (ideally VirtualEnv), will now contain some helpful commands
+This will install pyramid itself with it's base dependencies, your Python environment (ideally VirtualEnv), will now contain some helpful commands
 including: